natasha-dudek/biology-AI-reading-group/index.md

 ### Guidelines for choosing a paper

 1. Keep in mind that your audience is a machine learning crowd.
 Papers should have content that is exciting from a machine learning perspective and should lead to an interesting discussion on machine learning.
 This may include:
   - New algorithms that have been developed specifically with biological applications in mind
   - A novel application of machine learning within the domain of biology
-  - New biological datasets that are available for machine learning applications.
+  - Brand new biological datasets or data processing techniques that are expected to have a significant impact on machine learning applications.

-  Please avoid papers that do not make novel and/or significant contributions to either the discoverey of new machine learning techniques or new scientific insights  E.g.: there are already countless papers that use algorithm X to classify images of various species (spiders, birds, mushrooms, etc).
-You should avoid choosing a paper that uses the exact same algorithm X to classify images of rodents for the first time or that somehow increases the performance of algorithm X by 0.00001%.
+  Examples of bad papers to choose: there are numerous papers that use algorithm X to classify images of various taxonomic groups (spiders, birds, mushrooms, etc).
+A new paper applies algorithm X to rodents for the first time or some group manages to improve the performance of algorithm X on spider classification by 0.000000001%.
 There won't be much for the reading group to discuss.
-Conversely, if there is a new ML algorithm / technique used or something special about the data / insights produced, then it would be an interesting paper for discussion.

 2. Please do not choose a medical AI or neuroscience paper for this reading group.
 There is, of course, some overlap between biology, medicine, and neuroscience.
 As an example of a guideline for the biology vs. medicine distinction, you should consider whether is the paper applying a technique to a clinical use case.
 If so, its medical.
 For example, using ML to diagnose a disease based on gene expression levels is clinical and should not be presented in this reading group.
 In contrast, using an ML algorithm to gain a deeper understanding of the mechanism behind how gene expression levels in general are regulated is a good candidate for this reading group.
 If you aren't sure whether a given paper counts as being medicine or neuroscience, please feel welcome to ask :)